-GAINESVILLE, Florida — Florida's consumer confidence is rising to its highest levels since the recession ended.
+GAINESVILLE, Florida — Florida's consumer confidence continues to rise.

 The monthly University of Florida survey released Tuesday shows consumer confidence jumped up to 84 in the month of July.
 That's on a scale of 2 to 150 benchmarked to 1966 at a value of 100.

 This is the highest that the state's consumer confidence has been since April 2007 which was prior to the Great Recession.
 The highest peak for the survey was in January 2004.